giannilmbd/dynare/doc/manual/source/the-model-file.rst

 directives occupy exactly one line of text.
 If needed, two backslashes (``\\``) at the end of the line indicate that the directive is continued on the next line.
 Macro directives following ``//`` are not interpreted by the macro processor.
-For historical reasons, directives in commented blocks, *ie* surrounded by ``/*`` and ``*/``, are interpreted by the macro processor.
+For historical reasons, directives in commented blocks, *i.e.* surrounded by ``/*`` and ``*/``, are interpreted by the macro processor.
 The user should not rely on this behavior.
 The main directives are: